SustainableMobility/bicycling-lts-classification/README.md

 >
 #### APA
 ```
-BHOWMICK, DEBJIT; Beck, Ben (2024).
-A framework for classifying road segments in a network into one of the four Bicycling Level of Traffic Stress (LTS) classes.. figshare.
-Online resource. https://doi.org/10.6084/m9.figshare.27059875.v2
+BHOWMICK, D., & Beck, B. (2024).
+A framework for classifying road segments in a network into one of the four Bicycling Level of Traffic Stress (LTS) classes.
+(Version 2). figshare. https://doi.org/10.6084/m9.figshare.27059875.v2
 ```